PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.LogicalResources.md

             - They are named based on the original assembly with the theme name appended to it; for example, PresentationFramework.Luna.dll.
               These dictionaries share the same version and key as the original assembly.

+- ThemeDictionary MarkupExtension
+    - <ResourceDictionary Source="{ThemeDictionary assemblyUri}" ... />
+    - By using this extension, the contents of a control-specific resource dictionary can be automatically invalidated and reloaded to be specific for another theme when required.

+- création d'un CustomControl, aspects liés aux Ressources :
+  DefaultStyleKeyProperty, ThemeInfo, Themes/generic.xaml

 - chargement et injection de ressources à l'exécution : simuler une mécanisme de Dll.Resources similaire à Application.Resources